DigiWill-dhbw/Documentation/Testplan/Test-Plan.md

 ## 2. Evaluation Mission and Test Motivation

 ### 2.1 Background
+By testing our project, we intend to provide stability and safety for our project when the source code changes.
+The integration of the testing in our development process, allows us to be sure that only working versions of our software are deployed.
+The application is therefore always stable.

 ### 2.2 Evaluation Mission
+Our motivation in implementing tests came with beginning the software development, as changes from different contributers interfered and created errors.
+So we created tests to be informed of errors created in other parts of the project.
 ### 2.3 Test Motivators
+Our testing is motivated by:

+* technical risks
+* quality risks
+* find as most bugs as possible

 ## 3. Target Test Items